lewagon/dotfiles/04-Front-End/03-Bootstrap/05-Login/README.md

 ### Grid offset technique

-The trick to make a form responsive is to use a Bootstrap grid like that:
+The trick to make a responsive form is to inject it in a Bootstrap grid:

 ```html
 <div class="container">